ghtorrent/ghtorrent.org/index.md

 users.
 If you use GHTorrent for your reseach, please consider [donating a key](raw.html).

-* **Linking and analysis:** GHTorrent currently does not do any analysis and linking in the dataset, for example the linking of commits to issues.
+* **Linking and analysis:** GHTorrent currently only does limited analysis and linking withing the the dataset (user geolocation).
+There are many possibilities for expansion.
+One could for example think of linking commits to issues.

 * **Reporting bugs:** Please use Github's [issue tracker here](https://github.com/gousiosg/ghtorrent.org/issues) to report any data consistency issues you have found.